nodejs/node/doc/api/cli.md

 Evaluate the following argument as JavaScript.
 The modules which are predefined in the REPL can also be used in `script`.

-*Note*: Please use double quote for the `script`, although it does not matter on the Linux that you use double quote or a single quote, on the Windows it makes a difference.
-On the Windows a single quote will not work correctly because Windows shell traditionally uses double quote as the quote char.
+*Note*: On Windows, using `cmd.exe` a single quote will not work correctly because it only recognizes double `"` for quoting.
+In Powershell or Git bash, both `'` and `"` are usable.

 ### `-p`, `--print "script"`